Why a 5.5" Octave?

-Can You Play an Octave—Comfortably?
+Can You Play an Octave - Comfortably?

-If Not, Athena Will Change Everything.**
+If you can't, Athena Will Change Everything.

 Playing octaves isn’t optional—it’s a fundamental skill at every level of piano.